Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Introduction

-\begin{thm} Let $(M^4,g,f)$ be a 4-dimensional complete gradient shrinking Ricci soliton such that its Ricci tensor has an eigenvalue with multiplicity 3. \begin{enumerate} \item[(a)] If $(M^4,g,f)$ has half positive isotropic curvature, then it is either isometric to a finite quotient of $\rS^4$ or $\rS^3 \times \R$, or is $\CP^2$ (up to automorphisms).
+\begin{thm} Let $(M^4,g,f)$ be a 4-dimensional complete gradient shrinking Ricci soliton such that its Ricci tensor has an eigenvalue with multiplicity 3. \begin{enumerate} \item[(a)] If $(M^4,g,f)$ has half positive isotropic curvature, then it is either isometric to $\rS^4$, $\CP^2$, or a finite quotient of $\rS^3 \times \R$.